 It's always a treat when a development studio breaks away from the trappings of established franchises and finds success with their own IP.
-According to Take Two, The Outer World's has gone above and beyond what they expected, and with a Switch port due sometime next year, this sci-fi RPG epic is off to a good start.
+The Outer World's has gone above and beyond what they expected, and with a Switch port due sometime next year, this sci-fi RPG epic is off to a good start.
 The recent Microsoft buyout poses an interesting question re: exclusivity: will the inevitable sequel launch anywhere outside Microsoft's platforms?

 We can't help feeling it might be a shame to restrict this one to a single box.
 Without specific numbers, there's no breakdown of percentage sales across Xbox One, PS4, and PC, but one has to imagine that Xbox Game Pass will have provided a significant boost in awareness and downloads.
 Even though the decision may be out of their hands, it's possible that a second game from Obsidian may get locked to Project Scarlett.

 If Microsoft are looking to double down on Xbox Game Pass, securing the sequel as an exclusive might help drive initial sales of their next gen hardware.
 They may have no choice but to leverage their ownership of Obsidian to add value for early adopters, but doing this could potentially alienate fans who've already planted their flags elsewhere.
 It's a tricky one, and we likely won't get an answer for a while.
 Wherever it ends up, The Outer Worlds definitely has legs, and doesn't deserve to be a one and done release.